dogweather/forkful/content/en/clojure/dates-and-times/parsing-a-date-from-a-string.md

 weight: 30
 ---

-## What & Why?
-Parsing a date from a string in Clojure is about converting textual representations of dates and times into a more usable form (e.g., Clojure's DateTime object).
-This process is fundamental for data processing, logging, or any application manipulating temporal data, allowing programmers to perform operation, comparison, or manipulation tasks on dates efficiently.

 ## How to:
 Clojure, being a JVM language, allows you to use Java's date and time libraries directly.
 Let's start with the built-in Java interoperation and then explore how to utilize a popular third-party library, clj-time, for more idiomatic Clojure solutions.